netherbymatt/Playlist-Skip-List/README.md

 ### Data Structure Overview

 A skip list is a variation on an ordered linked list that allows for faster search, removal, and insertion operations.
 It builds on the standard linked list by adding additional "levels" of nodes, creating something akin to an expressway when searching through the structure.
-The bottom level consists of every node in the linked list and every level above that contains fewer and fewer nodes.
+The bottom level consists of every node in the linked list and every level above that contains contains about half of the nodes of the level below it.
 When each item is inserted it is randomly assigned the number of levels it will occupy - making it so as you go up in levels the list gets sparser with bigger gaps between nodes.
 This is what creates the faster lookup times - you start at the topmost level and look at the next node - if it is less than your search target you go to that node and "skip" all of those that come before it in lower levels.
 If the next node is greater than your search target you go down a level and continue this process until you reach the target location.

 ### Implementation Details